 As a Canadian portrait photographer exploring the intersection between fine art and documentary work, I make images revealing authentic expressions and gestures often kept private.
 To achieve this subtle emotional complexity, I use a lengthy, often psychological process involving intense conversation paired with reflection and visualization by the subject.

-I plan to continue developing this process through a variety of projects, both in and out of the studio, while further examining the psychology of portraiture for both photographer and sitter.
-As a Canadian living in the United States since 2014, I also want to do work that helps people abroad interpret American culture and politics.
+I will continue developing this process through a variety of projects, both in and out of the studio, while further examining the psychology of portraiture for both photographer and sitter.
+As a Canadian living in the United States since 2014, I also make work that helps people abroad interpret American culture and politics.
 I prefer projects which are counter-intuitive, complicated-but-accessible and engage as broad an audience as possible.

 I have published, exhibited and sold photographic work in North America, as well as internationally.
-My most-recent studio portrait project, Philly Style, which captures the personal style of 51 people, was exhibited at the Philadelphia Photo Arts Center in April/May 2019.
-I am enrolled in the University of Houston’s Photography/Digital media program and hold a Certificate in Contemporary Practices from the PPAC.
+My studio portrait project, Philly Style, which captures the personal style of 51 people, was exhibited at the Philadelphia Photo Arts Center in 2019.
+I am enrolled in the University of Houston’s Photography and Digital Media MFA and hold a Certificate in Contemporary Practices from the PPAC.